microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 ## Real time-audio interactions

-By integrating the ``gpt-4o-realtime-preview `` model, users can interact with the website using voice commands, making the shopping experience more engaging and accessible.
+By integrating the ``gpt-4o-realtime-preview `` model, users can interact with the platform using voice commands, making the shopping experience more engaging and accessible.

 1. Navigate to the **Real-time audio playground** and set the deployment to ``gpt-4o-realtime-preview``